Die 6 schlimmsten Fehler bei der Fasssauna Pflege – und wie Sie sie vermeiden

 After each sauna session:

-- ventilating the barrel sauna
+• Ventilating the barrel sauna

-- Remove surface dirt inside
+• Remove surface dirt inside

-- Emptying the ashes from the oven
+• Empty the ashes from the oven

-We hope that this article has given you helpful tips and recommendations for the proper care of your barrel sauna.
+We hope this article has given you helpful tips and recommendations for the proper care of your barrel sauna.

 Invest time and care in maintaining your sauna to ensure optimal use and relaxation outdoors.